Lincoln Continental: Trim

-Special editions

-80th Anniversary Coach Door Edition (2019)
+Coach Door Editions

-To commemorate the 80th anniversary of the 1939 Lincoln Continental of Edsel Ford, Lincoln introduced a Coach Door Edition of the Continental.
-The first Lincoln since the 1969 Continental to feature rear-hinged passenger doors, the vehicle is assembled as a standard Continental by Flat Rock Assembly.
-Final assembly is completed by Cabot Coach Builders, a Massachusetts-based Ford QVM (Qualified Vehicle Modifier); the company performs a six-inch wheelbase extension (to fit the longer rear-hinged doors) with frame reinforcements.
-The rear seat is reconfigured for a two-passenger seat with a full-length center console.
+To commemorate the 80th anniversary of the 1939 Edsel Ford prototype, Lincoln introduced a Coach Door Edition of the Continental.
+The first Lincoln to feature rear-hinged passenger doors since the 1969 Continental, the vehicle is a license-built conversion of the Continental.
+Beginning assembly as a standard Continental at Flat Rock Assembly, the rear-hinged doors are installed by Cabot Coach Builders, a Massachusetts-based Ford QVM (Qualified Vehicle Modifier).
+To accommodate the longer rear doors, the company performs a six-inch wheelbase extension and reinforces the frame.
+The rear seat is reconfigured for two-passenger seating and a full-length center console.

-For the 2019 model year, 80 examples of the 80th Anniversary Coach Door Edition were produced and sold exclusively in the United States.
-The first Lincoln vehicle with a base price over $100,000, all coach-door Continentals are Black Label trim with all-wheel drive and the 400 hp 3.0T twin-turbocharged V6 powertrain.
+Sold exclusively in the United States, 80 examples of the 80th Anniversary Coach Door Edition were produced.
+The first Lincoln vehicle with a base price above $100,000, the Black Label trim was standard; the 400hp 3.0T twin-turbocharged V6 was paired with all-wheel drive.

-Coach Door Edition (2020)

-For 2020, approximately 150 non-commemorative versions of the Coach Door Edition were produced.
-Like the 2019 80th Anniversary Coach Door Edition, all were Black Label trim with all-wheel-drive and powered by the 400 hp 3.0T twin-turbocharged V6.
+For 2020, a non-commemorative Coach Door Edition was offered with the same powertrain and Black Label trim; approximately 150 were produced.